 Every LLSO major must produce an original piece of scholarship that is animated by a question about law.
 This question will generally emerge out of the topics and themes explored by the student in the Focus Field coursework.
 The LLSO BA thesis is the length of an academic journal article, which in most cases is between 10,000 and 12,000 words.
 The minimum length is 8,000 words.
 An electronic copy of the thesis must be submitted to the Program Administrator by noon on Friday of the third week of the quarter in which the student expects to graduate.

-Students are guided through the process of developing a research project and writing a thesis in the program’s two-part BA Seminar, which is offered annually during the Autumn and Winter Quarters.
+During the Autumn and Winter Quarters of their fourth year, students are guided through the process of developing a research project and writing a thesis in the program’s two-part BA Seminar.
 Participation in both parts is required.
-The BA Seminar is typically taken in the fourth year, but students who plan to graduate early may enroll in the third year instead.
 A letter grade is assigned at the end of LLSO 29400 BA Seminar I based on the student’s performance in the Autumn Quarter.
-The grade for LLSO 29401 BA Seminar II reflects the student’s performance in the Winter Quarter as well as the quality of the thesis, and for this reason it remains blank until the thesis has been evaluated.
+The grade for LLSO 29401 BA Seminar II reflects the student’s performance in the Winter Quarter as well as the quality of the thesis, and for this reason, it remains blank until the thesis has been evaluated.

 The BA thesis may be written under the supervision of a faculty adviser whose area of expertise is relevant to the student’s research.
 The adviser can be a member of any department.
 Working with a faculty adviser does not excuse a student from the BA Seminar.

 Students who intend to write a single thesis to fulfill the requirements of two majors may be excused from the LLSO BA Seminar if they enroll in equivalent coursework in another department.
 Equivalent courses are those that support students through the process of writing a BA thesis over at least two quarters.
+Independent study courses, single-quarter BA Seminars, and quarters of a BA Seminar that are devoted entirely to independent work do not count as equivalents.
 In some departments, the equivalents of the LLSO BA Seminar count for 100 units combined instead of 100 units each.
 In this case, students must make up the missing units either by registering for LLSO 29900 BA Thesis Preparation in the Winter Quarter of their fourth year or by counting an additional elective or Focus Field course toward their LLSO major.
-Students who wish to enroll in equivalent coursework must submit a petition to write a joint thesis to the LLSO Program Administrator by the first day of the quarter in which they would otherwise begin the LLSO BA Seminar.
+Students who wish to enroll in equivalent coursework must submit a petition to write a joint thesis and an approval form for equivalent BA Seminar coursework to the LLSO Director of Undergraduate Studies by the first day of the Autumn Quarter of their fourth year.

-Students who are accepted into a BA/MA program at the University are allowed to write a joint thesis but must take both parts of the LLSO BA Seminar in their fourth year alongside their MA course requirements.
+Students who are accepted into a BA/MA program at the University are allowed to write a joint thesis but must take both parts of the LLSO BA Seminar, or equivalent coursework in another major, in their fourth year.

 Summary of Requirements for the Major in Law, Letters, and Society